 The accurate quantification and quality of the input DNA have a large impact on the results obtained.
 For accurate quantification use dsDNA specific assays (e.g. Qubit).
 Do not use Nanodrop or other spectrophotometric methods.
-The protocol has been optimized for high quality DNA input amounts between 50-500 ng.
-DNA extracted from FFPE tissue is highly variable in quality and often already fragmented.
-Use higher amounts of FFPE DNA (150-500 ng) if possible.
+The protocol has been optimized for high quality DNA input amounts between 50-100 ng.